 We think this is just an arbitrary, placeholder year which marks our internal calendars for an elevated level of innovation.
 It’s noteworthy to mention that it’s far enough into the future for current marketing innovations and programs to have been executed and implemented – with real, measurable results.
 Results which can be improved by many multiples with the right insights derived from data.
 2020 is also when we anticipate the widespread adoption of next-generation technologies like machine learning, assistive voice technology.

-Optimizing for voice search, however, should be done today and not 2020.
+As 50% of all searches will be done via voice searches by 20207, optimizing for voice search, should be done today and not 2020.

 Accelerating change & the spread of innovation